 SABR's Baseball and the Media Committee welcomes you to The Baseball Buffet, our monthly roundtable podcast focusing on recent baseball events, the media’s coverage of the national pastime, and more.

-We will work our conversation in and around the luncheon buffet at the Viceroy of India on Devon Avenue in Chicago.
-Our buffet of baseball commentators, slash diners, include: Andie Giafaglione, award-winning baseball photographer and former shuttersmith for the Chicago Cubs; Thom Henninger, Editor at Baseball Digest and author of Tony Oliva: The Life and Times of a Minnesota Twins Legend; Chuck Hildebrandt, award-winning baseball researcher and chair of SABR's Baseball and the Media Research Committee; Stuart Shea, author of Wrigley Field: The Long Life and Contentious Times of the Friendly Confines and Calling the Game: Baseball Broadcasting from 1920 to the Present.
+We will work our conversation in and around the luncheon buffet at Tiffin The Indian Kitchen on Devon Avenue in Chicago.
+Our buffet of baseball commentators-slash-diners includes: Andie Giafaglione, award-winning baseball photographer and former depth-of-fielder for the Chicago Cubs; Thom Henninger, Editor at Baseball Digest and author of Tony Oliva: The Life and Times of a Minnesota Twins Legend; Chuck Hildebrandt, two-time Doug Pappas Award winner and chair of SABR's Baseball and the Media Research Committee; Stuart Shea, author of Wrigley Field: The Long Life and Contentious Times of the Friendly Confines and Calling the Game: Baseball Broadcasting from 1920 to the Present.
 Your host is Jim Walker, author of Crack of the Bat: A History of Baseball on the Radio.

 Each podcast runs about 20-25 minutes, a length which fits quite nicely as a quick listen into your own lunch schedule.

 - Buffet #24 (February 2019): Our buffet of baseball commentators share some Spring Training reflections; look at possible changes to the national pastime to help it pass the time more quickly; and conclude, as always, with our last bites.
 (25:07)